briantroy/sendftpfilestos3/README.md

 # sendftpfilestos3
 Sends files transfered via FTP on a secure network to S3.

-The genesys of this project was to have off-site storage of security camera alarms - i.e., motion detection events.
+The genesis of this project was to have off-site storage of security camera alarms - i.e., motion detection events.
 The goal was near real time upload.

 The original project (now quite old, but can be found here: https://github.com/briantroy/Zoneminder-Alert-Image-Upload-to-Amazon-S3) used node.js and relied on Zoneminder.
 This project decouples the upload from Zoneminder and allows any camera that can do a simple FTP upload to have files pushed to Amazon S3.
 A single RaspberryPi powers both my internal FTP server and runs the Python script found in this repo.